Jalapeno White Cheddar Pimento Cheese

 Jalapeno Pimento Cheese

-Well, ok, I didn’t eat the hell out of it, but I did eat an enormous amount of it if you compare it to the other shit I consumed as a kid.
+So, let’s throwback to when we were kids, when we ate the heck outta some pimento cheese.
+Well, ok, I didn’t eat the heck out of it, but I did eat an enormous amount of it if you compare it to the other food I consumed as a kid.

-When I say kid, I’m talking about 6-10ish.
+When I say kid, I’m talking about 7-9ish.

 My oh-so wholesome diet back then included Cheez-Its, fried bologna sandwiches (remember, I’m from the South), celery with Cheez Whiz, crunchy peanut butter and grape jelly sandwiches on white bread, what my parents made for dinner, copious amounts of sweet tea (again, see South above), and glorious pimento cheese.